 The “why” is because I love capturing qualitative feedback on a given show or film in addition to viewership.
 In particular for TV, this can be somewhat of a leading indicator to forecast if subsequent seasons of a show are going to build momentum or begin to flag.
 This applies to TV series as well as film franchises.
 Especially for franchises, actually.
 A big marketing campaign can result in a strong opening weekend, but if the IMDb ratings are low, then eventually the series will decay in viewership.
 (See Fantastic Beasts or The Hobbit series for some examples.)

 As for how, I tend to use both the rating itself and the number of ratings.
 The number of ratings is fairly correlated with viewership overall.
 Thus, if you don’t have viewership itself, IMDb can act as a proxy, like Google Trends.
 The actual rating itself (the 1-10 numbers) doesn’t account for small but well-liked films and TV series.
-My approach is to make a scatter plot, and see which films are in the upper right: lots of reviews and high ratings.
+My approach is to make a scatter plot and see which films are in the upper right: lots of reviews and high ratings.
 (If you want to pay for it—and I can’t afford it—IMDb page traffic is also a good proxy.)

 Now the caveat: some folks hate using IMDb ratings because online trolls have attacked certain films.

 You can see this in Wonder Woman 1984.
-While it has nearly as many ratings as Soul, its average rating is much, much lower.
-Which raises the question of whether or not Wonder Woman 1984 is being intentionally dragged by trolls online.
+While it has nearly as many ratings as Soul, its average rating is much, much lower, which raises the question of whether or not Wonder Woman 1984 is being intentionally dragged by trolls online.
 And this is the main problem with IMDb data: some folks will intentionally drag down shows for political reasons, which skew the value of this data source.

 But I won’t throw the baby out with the bath water.
 Because it’s the best publicly available, qualitative data set we have.

 Rotten Tomatoes and Metacritic are probably the next two biggest review sites, and their numbers are orders of magnitude smaller than IMDb.
 The caveat here, of course, is that larger sample sizes of biased data are still biased, meaning that doesn’t justify using IMDb.
 The problem is that for Rotten Tomatoes and Metacritic, their sample sizes in many cases aren’t big enough to be representative.
-I’ve considered using Amazon ratings, but in that case some films are available in streaming, but some are available for free and some are available for purchase.
+I’ve considered using Amazon ratings, but in that case, some films are available in streaming, but some are available for free, and some are available for purchase.
 This makes ratings not apples-to-apples, and that’s before the fraud problem with Amazon ratings.

 So when I use IMDb data, I tend to accept its shortcomings and use it carefully.
 To start, I know IMDb tends to skew “genre” in its ratings.
-This means for shows like The Expanse or Wonder Woman 1984, I’d say the reviews on IMDb are relevant.
+This means for shows and films like The Expanse or Wonder Woman 1984, I’d say the reviews on IMDb are relevant.
 Since The Expanse has done well on IMDb, that shows some genuine fan interest.
 For something like Bridgerton, I’m less concerned if its score is weak.

 A score of an “8” on IMDb tends to separate the merely good from the great.
 Meanwhile, The Midnight Sky did poorly in both locations.
 So it may be widely watched, but folks didn’t really love it.

 (Also, never use the Tomatometer.
-That has very little nuance since it simply measures “good vs bad”.)
+That has very little nuance since it simply measures “good vs. bad”.)

 Did Netflix Have a Good December?